EmilyKate416/Spatial/README.md

-# Spatial QC and Registration Scripts
+# Spatial Image Co-registration Scripts and Cell2location

 ## Purpose
 This repository contains R and Python workflows for spatial transcriptomics (Visium) data: